-- The IRS proves that you and your spouse transferred assets to one another as part of a fraudulent scheme.
-A fraudulent scheme includes a scheme to defraud the IRS or another third party, such as a creditor, ex-spouse, or business partner. - 2) The IRS proves that at the time you signed your joint return, you had actual knowledge (explained next) of any erroneous items giving rise to the deficiency that were allocable to your spouse.
-For the definition of erroneous items, see Erroneous Items earlier under Innocent Spouse Relief. - Your spouse (or former spouse) transferred property to you to avoid tax or the payment of tax.
+- The IRS proves that you and your spouse (or former spouse) transferred assets to one another as part of a fraudulent scheme.
+A fraudulent scheme includes a scheme to defraud the IRS or another third party, such as a creditor, ex-spouse, or business partner. - 2) The IRS proves that at the time you signed your joint return, you had actual knowledge (explained next) of any erroneous items giving rise to the deficiency that were allocable to your spouse (or former spouse).
+For the definition of erroneous items, see Erroneous Items earlier under Innocent Spouse Relief. - 3) Your spouse (or former spouse) transferred property to you to avoid tax or the payment of tax.
 See Transfers of Property To Avoid Tax, later.